Kinesiology Diploma Loading...

 - PE2070 Physical Education and Leisure for Special Populations (3)

 - PE3030 Psychology of Sport and Physical Activity (3) or PE3070 Human Growth and Motor Development (3)

 - Physical Activity (PA) option (3)

-To graduate with a Diploma in Kinesiology you must successfully complete all program requirements.
-If you meet these requirements, please apply to graduate.
+To graduate with a Diploma in Kinesiology students must successfully complete all program requirements.
+If students meet these requirements, they may apply to graduate.

-Acceptance into any University program once you have completed your studies at GPRC is normally based on your course selection and your academic standing.
+Acceptance into any University program, once students have completed their studies at GPRC, is normally based on their course selection and their academic standing.
 Courses vary from institution to institution and are often evaluated on a case-by-case basis.
-Early contact with the school you are applying to is encouraged and close consultation with a GPRC Advisor is advisable.
+Early contact with the school students are applying to is encouraged and close consultation with a GPRC Advisor is advisable.
 All post-secondary Kinesiology programs are slightly different.
-Therefore you may be required to pick up courses depending on where you apply.
+Therefore students may be required to pick up courses, depending on where they apply.
 Most receiving institutions will transfer a maximum of 60 credits from GPRC.

 University of Alberta

 To be considered for admission to the University of Alberta as a transfer applicant, students must present a minimum GPA of 2.0 or equivalent based on a minimum of 24 transferable credits.
 Possession of a minimum GPA does not guarantee admission to the program.
 Applicants must also possess all High School admission requirements or equivalent.

 Students who transfer with less than 24 transfer credits will be considered High School Applicants to the University and will require an overall average of 70% in the high school courses required for admission.